|Subject:||Electric Tumor Treatment Field (TTF)|

 Glioblastoma Multiforme (GBM)

 The U.S. Food and Drug Administration (FDA) approved the premarket approval application (PMA) for NovoTTF™-100A System (NovoCure™ Ltd., Portsmouth, NH; Haifa, Israel) in 2011.
 The approved indication for NovoTTF is as a treatment for adults with histologically-confirmed, recurrent GBM in the supratentorial region of the brain after receiving chemotherapy.
-The label (2011) states "The device is intended to be used as monotherapy, and is intended as an alternative to standard medical therapy for GBM after surgical and radiation options have been exhausted."
+The product label (2011) states "The device is intended to be used as monotherapy, and is intended as an alternative to standard medical therapy for GBM after surgical and radiation options have been exhausted."

-The PMA was based on data presented to the committee from a phase III, multinational, randomized, controlled pivotal clinical trial.
+The PMA was based on data presented to the committee from a phase III, multinational, randomized controlled pivotal clinical trial.
 Between September 2006 and May 2009, 28 clinical centers enrolled 237 adult participants with relapsed or progressive GBM despite conventional therapy (e.g., surgery and chemo-radiotherapy followed by chemotherapy) (Stupp, 2012).
-One hundred twenty participants were randomized in a 1:1 ratio to receive monotherapy with NovoTTF treatment and 117 participants were randomized to the group treated with available best standard care (BSC) chemotherapies as practiced at each of the participating clinical centers.
+A total of 120 participants were randomized in a 1:1 ratio to receive monotherapy with NovoTTF treatment and 117 participants were randomized to the group treated with available best standard care (BSC) chemotherapies as practiced at each of the participating clinical centers.
 Chemotherapy agents considered as BSC during the trial included platinum-based chemotherapy (i.e., carboplatin); nitrosureas (BCNU); procarbazine; combination of procarbazine, lomustine and vincristine (PCV); temozolomide; and bevacizumab.
-A period of twenty-eight-days of treatment with NovoTTF was considered one full treatment course.
+A period of 28 days of treatment with NovoTTF was considered 1 full treatment course.
 Participants treated with NovoTTF were allowed to take breaks from treatment up to an hour, twice per day for personal needs such as showers.
 The primary endpoint of the study was OS.
 Secondary endpoints included PFS6, TTP, 1-year survival rate, quality of life (QOL), and radiological response.
 Participants were seen in clinic monthly, and magnetic resonance imaging (MRI) was performed after 2, 4 and 6 months from initiation of treatment and subsequent MRIs were done according to local practice until disease progression.
 Medical follow-up continued for 2 months after disease progression.
 Monthly telephone interviews with the participants' caregivers were used to assess participant mortality rates.

 Although the NovoTTF-100A device has received FDA approval, the pivotal trial did not achieve the primary endpoint of the study, which was improved survival with NovoTTF treatment in comparison to chemotherapy.
-In addition, the long-term safety and efficacy as a treatment for recurrent GBM has not been demonstrated.
+In addition, the long-term safety and efficacy as a treatment for recurrent GBM has not been demonstrated in large trials.
 The expedited premarket approval (PMA) included a requirement for a post-market non-randomized, unblinded, concurrent control study of NovoTTF-100A in individuals with recurrent GBM.
 The primary question to be addressed by the study (FDA Label, 2011): "Is the overall survival of patients treated with NovoTTF-100A non-inferior to the survival of patients treated with the best standard of care (chemotherapy)."
 There are currently ongoing clinical trials investigating the safety and effectiveness of the novel TTF device.
 In addition, there are ongoing investigations to determine the optimal TTF dosing for specific tumor types; the use of TTF alone and in combination with chemotherapy agents; and its place in therapy.
 Currently, most of the published articles include animal studies, in vitro studies and small case series.

 Currently, there are phase II and III trials recruiting participants with GBM to treatment with NovoTTF-100A and other agents to evaluate the effect on progression-free survival, objective response rate and overall survival.
 Similarly, a phase II trial is studying the effect of NovoTTF-100A after stereotactic radio-surgery (SRS) to treat individuals with brain metastases from non-small cell lung cancer.
 The studies are expected to be completed in 2015.